-- 12.7.2.
-Only one employee per department should be sent to a conference, institute, or training program which exceed \$50.00 per individual, unless it can be clearly supported by the Department Head that there is a need to send another. - 12.7.3.
-Contacts made or information gathered must be expected to benefit the improved operation of the County and respective department. - 12.7.4.
-Utmost discretion is to be exercised in submitting a request for out-of-state or overnight travel.
-Conferences are to be unquestionably professional in content and should be selected only when a similar conference cannot be found locally in the same calendar year. - 12.7.5.
-Travel for training purposes is limited to technical training specific to an individual's job that is not currently available through the County. - 12.7.6.
-During the course of the annual budgetary process and in quarterly reports due at the end of each quarter, the responsible authority must make available to the County Board a detailed list of employees (including name and position title) who traveled for training purposes within that fiscal quarter, the destination of such travel, the reason for such travel, and all incurred expenses.
+- 12.5 Travel Authorization Guidelines.
+In order to determine what travel is of the most value and which employees should go, the following guidelines have been established: - 12.5.1 The costs of the conference, institute, training program and related travel must be within the annual travel expense budget appropriation approved by the County Board. - 12.5.2 Only one employee per department should be sent to a conference, institute, or training program which exceed \$50.00 per individual, unless it can be clearly supported by the department head that there is a need to send another. - 12.5.3 Contacts made or information gathered must be expected to benefit the improved operation of the county and respective department. - 12.5.4 Thrift is to be exercised in requesting out-of-state events.
+Events are to be unquestionably professional in content and should be selected only when a similar conference cannot be found locally in the same calendar year. - 12.5.5 Travel for training purposes is limited to technical training specific to an individual's job that is not currently available through the county.

+12.6 Mileage for Personal Vehicle